Associations and Networks

-EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as contact organisation for academic matters in this field.
+EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as a contact organisation for academic matters in this field.

-EastAsiaNet is a Network of European research schools with a social-science focus on East Asia.
+EastAsiaNet is a Network of European research schools with a social science focus on East Asia.
 The participating institutions are active in tertiary education, so the network cooperates in postgraduate training as well as in research.
 "East Asia" is understood to cover Japan, Korea, and Greater China.

 European Alliance for Asian Studies